arcbarkzap/supernova/README.md

 This repository was created using BlueBuild.
 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 This is a personal image created for my use.
-Currently consists of two images: `supernova` (from aurora), and `bazzite-sn` (from bazzite-nvidia). **This is a work in progress.
-Things may not be stable.** Plasma theme is [Gently-Color-Global](https://www.pling.com/p/1934188/) and icons are [Tela](https://www.gnome-look.org/p/1279924).
-Hyprland and Waybar configurations are adapted from [wayblue](https://github.com/wayblueorg/wayblue).
+Currently consists of three images: `supernova` (from aurora-dx), `bazzite-sn` (from bazzite-nvidia-open), and `bazzite-astro` (from bazzite-gnome-nvidia-open). **This is a work in progress.
+Things may not be stable.** Some parts are purely for experimental purposes.

+Initial Hyprland and Waybar configurations are adapted from [wayblue](https://github.com/wayblueorg/wayblue).

 ## Installation